Azareal/Gosora/README.md

 A profile system, including profile comments and moderation tools for the profile owner.

 A template engine which compiles templates down to machine code.
 Over forty times faster than the standard template library `html/templates`, although it does remove some of the hand holding to achieve this.
-Compatible with templates written for html/templates, so you don't need to learn any new templating language.
+Compatible with templates written for `html/templates`, so you don't need to learn any new templating language.

 A plugin system.
-More on this to come.
+We have a number of APIs and hooks for plugins, however they're currently subject to change and don't cover as much of the software as we'd like yet.

 A responsive design.
 Looks great on mobile phones, tablets, laptops, desktops and more!

 Other modern features like alerts, likes, advanced dashboard with live stats (CPU, RAM, online user count, and so on), etc.

-# Dependencies
+# Requirements

-Go 1.10 - You will need to install this.
+Go 1.10 or newer - You will need to install this.
 Pick the .msi, if you want everything sorted out for you rather than having to go around updating the environment settings. https://golang.org/doc/install

+Git - You may need this for downloading updates via the updater.
+More to come on this here. https://git-scm.com/downloads

 MySQL Database - You will need to setup a MySQL Database somewhere.
 A MariaDB Database works equally well and is much faster than MySQL.
 You could use something like WNMP / XAMPP which have a little PHP script called PhpMyAdmin for managing MySQL databases or you could install MariaDB directly.